-You may also enable additional "lead capture" fields such as last name, email, address, etc. But at a minimum a nickname must be input by each player to join the Trivia Game.
+You may also enable additional "lead capture" fields such as last name, email, address, etc. But at a minimum, a nickname must be input by each player to join the Trivia Game.
 You cannot play a Trivia Game anonymously.

 The winner is whichever player is ranked first place when your game ends.

 Yes.
-Under the "Trivia Game Settings" tab on the Experience Dashboard, there is a "Team Mode Options" setting where you can enable your trivia game to use "Individual", "Basic Team Mode", or "Advanced Team Mode".
+Under the Trivia Game Settings tab on the Experience Dashboard, there are "Team Mode Options" where you can enable your trivia game to use either "Individual", "Basic Team Mode", or "Advanced Team Mode".
 In Individual Mode, your players play and are ranked individually.
-In "Basic Team Mode", one player designated as a team-leader joins the game on their device, enters a team name, and answers questions on behalf of the team.
+In "Basic Team Mode", one player designated as the Team Captain joins the game on one device, enters a team name, and answers questions on behalf of the team.
 Teams are then ranked.
 In "Advanced Team Mode", all players join the game and choose a team from a list of available teams (created by the host) and play both individually and as a team.
-Player are then ranked individually and as a team.
+Players are then ranked individually and as a team.
 Check out the following article to learn more: Team Trivia Modes Explained.

 If you want to get really technical, if you have players who are tied with an equal rank, whoever is listed first, is who answered the most questions the fastest.

 No. If a player refreshes their browser, the time left to answer a trivia question and earn points does not reset.
-It loads the correct time from when the host started the question's points-timer.
+It loads the correct time from when the host initially started the question's points-timer.

 Additionally, if a player submits a text answer that is correct but doesn't match one of your added correct answers (e.g. "The Juice"), you have the ability to "Mark As Correct" after it is submitted and this answer will be considered correct and award the player the points it should receive.